curiousepic/surfsite/README.md

 HTML and CSS exercise in matching a given site style

-Third weekend project at The Iron Yard
+Mid-week 3 project at The Iron Yard